 Your employer is required by the IRS to withhold from your wages enough to cover your income, Social Security, and Medicare taxes.
 However, you are responsible for reporting your tips to your employer.

 The amount withheld from your paycheck is determined by the total of your wages and the tip income you report, even if you receive cash tips directly from the customer.
-Your employer needs to know the amount of tips you receive every month, so you should keep an accurate daily record of them.
+Your employer needs to know the number of tips you receive every month, so you should keep an accurate daily record of them.

 Tax Responsibility of Employees That Recieve Tips